pnlbwh/pnlNipype/docs/TUTORIAL-PNL.md

 After this finishes running, you should find `sub-sample_ses-1_desc-UnXcEd_dwi_bse-multi_BrainMask.nii.gz` in your `dwi` directory.

-Before you begin your visual QC of the diffusion mask, finish watching the masking tutorial video in the Training Materials Dropbox: https://www.dropbox.com/s/6h3dlemx6omlive/QC%20Tutorial.mp4?dl=0

-Now that you have a better sense of how to QC diffusion images, we can use Slicer to perform a visual QC of our generated mask, just as we did for our structural masks.
+We can now use Slicer to perform a visual QC of our generated mask, just as we did for our structural masks.
 In Slicer, load `sub-sample_ses-1_desc-UnXcEd_dwi.nii.gz` then load `sub-sample_ses-1_desc-UnXcEd_dwi_bse-multi_BrainMask.nii.gz` as a labelmap.
 Again, make sure you are going through each slice in each view.
 Be sure the mask is not under inclusive, that it does not include parts that are not the brain, and that there are no single-voxel islands.
 When you have completed your visual QC, save the file as `sub-sample_ses-1_desc-UnXcEd_dwi_bse-multi_BrainMaskQc.nii.gz`.